The Cypriot taxation system

 - the supply of pharmaceutical products;

 - the supply of books, brochures, newspapers, and other printed materials;

 The list of services that are exempt from VAT in Cyprus includes:

-Register for VAT in Cyprus
+Documents required for VAT registration in Cyprus

 .
-The registration can be made at the end of any month, if the value of the taxable supplies produced over the last year exceeds the threshold or at any time of the value of the produced goods is expected to exceed the said value within the following 30 days.
+The registration can be made at the end of any month if the value of the taxable supplies produced over the last year exceeds the threshold or at any time of the value of the produced goods is expected to exceed the said value within the following 30 days.

 The regulations concerning VAT are also applicable for non-resident companies in Cyprus

 if they are making taxable supplies in the country.
 For this purpose, non-resident companies can appoint a representative or apply for local VAT registration